-One sure way to guarantee a successful and stress-free outcome to your home renovation or extension project is to have a really great builder.
+One sure way to guarantee a successful and stress-free outcome to your home renovation or extension project is to work with a really great contractor.
 Never make your choice based on a website or flyer that has been posted through your door!

 The absolutely best way to select the right contractor is through a recommendation from someone you trust.
 At our Optimise Home; How to Kickstart Your Renovation event next week we’ll be talking to a range of contractors from a Builder to a Quantity Surveyor who will have lots of helpful information on what you need to plan for your build and in the meantime here are some helpful tips for selecting your builder.